 Les mer

-Finalist in the 2020 PROSE Awards This book explores the recent international decline in democracy and the psychological appeal of authoritarianism in the context of rapid globalization.
+Explores the recent international decline in democracy and the psychological appeal of authoritarianism in the context of rapid globalization.
+By understanding the psychological foundations of the surge in populism and authoritarian leadership, we can better develop ways to nurture and safeguard democracy.

 Produktdetaljer